hdl-registers/hdl-registers/doc/sphinx/cpp_generator.rst

    :caption: Example class implementation
    :language: C++

-Note that when the register is part of an array, the setter/getter takes a second argument ``array_index``.
+Note that when the register is part of an array, the register setter/getter takes a second argument ``array_index``.
 There is an assert that the user-provided array index is within the bounds of the array.